Bahr al-Hayat

-The Bahr al-Hayāt or Ocean of Life is an illustrated Persian book, published c.
+The Bahr al-Hayāt (lit.
+'Ocean of Life') is an illustrated Persian book, written c.
 1602 by Muhammad Ghawth, which covers topics including asanas used for meditation.
 It is probably the first illustrated textbook of yoga.

 Book

 Origins

-A lost book named Amrtakunda, the Pool of Nectar, was written in India, in either Hindi or Sanskrit.
-This was supposedly translated into Arabic as Hawd ma' al-hayat, the Pool of the Water of Life, in Bengal in 1210, though the scholar Carl Ernst suggests that the translation was actually made by a Persian scholar, perhaps in the 15th century, a man who then travelled to India and observed Nath yogins practising hatha yoga.
-The Qadhi of Lakhnauti, Ruknuddin, is said to have converted the famous Kamarupan yogi known as Bhojar Brahman.
-The Amrtakunda was then given to the Qadhi who then translated into Arabic as Hawdh al-Hayat.
-He then translated it into Persian as Bahr al-Hayat.
+A lost Indian text named Amrtakunda (lit.
+'Pool of Nectar') written in either Hindi or Sanskrit was supposedly translated into Arabic as Hawd ma' al-Hayāt (lit.
+'Pool of the Water of Life') in Bengal in 1210; though the scholar Carl Ernst suggests that the translation was actually made by a Persian scholar, perhaps in the 15th century, who had travelled to India and observed Nath yogis practising hatha yoga.
+The qadhi of Lakhnauti, Ruknuddin, is said to have converted the famous Kamarupan yogi known as Bhojar Brahman to Islam.
+The Amrtakunda was then given to the qadhi who then translated it into Arabic as Hawdh al-Hayat.
+He also translated it into Persian as Bahr al-Hayat.

-However, there are other theories.
-It is said that in the 16th century, the Indian Sufi master Muhammad Ghawth Gwaliyari translated the Arabic text into Persian, and expanded the text greatly (paralleling, Ernst observes, the change in title from Pool to Ocean).
+However, there are other theories as well.
+It is suggested that in the 16th century, the Indian Sufi master Muhammad Ghawth Gwaliyari translated the Arabic text into Persian, and expanded the text greatly (paralleling, Ernst observes, the change in title from Pool to Ocean).
 Among other extensions, the account of yoga increased from 5 to 21 asanas.